Seeing our shadow(s) and uncovering the Truth of who we really are

 has faced and can now manage the (borderline) addictions that strengthen these subconscious beliefs, and

 takes responsibility for unconscious behaviours that have created the past experiences and results in our lives.

 A healthy ego has integrated these unconscious parts into a healthy, balanced and compassionate outlook on oneself and others.
 We will no longer be victims of our unconscious addictive patterns, running to fix this and that, seeking confirmation of who we are in order to feel good about ourselves.
 This is the self-transformation that happens naturally from releasing unconscious patterns and tendencies.

 We will start to lovingly accept ourselves as a whole, including the shiny parts as well as the crusty bits.
 This is the self-love that I spoke of before.
 When we reach this part, life becomes easier and more meaningful.
 This is when we will be able to manifest our deepest desires without any effort, attracting it to us instantly.
-This is when the Truth shall be revealed.
-This is when we become masters.
+This is when the beauty of who we really are shall be revealed.